Skip to main content

 (A) Personal leave

 (1) Three days personal leave with full pay is granted each fiscal year.
+Personal day hours may be taken in no less than thirty-minute increments.
 The absence must be submitted to the immediate supervisor within five days prior to the leave but no later than three days after the leave (in those situations where prior approval is not possible).
 Up to one day of unused personal leave (up to eight hours) may be rolled over at the end of the fiscal year to the next fiscal year.
-(One personal leave day is determined by an employees FTE status).
+Personal leave hours are not considered hours worked for the calculation of overtime.
 Personal leave balances are not paid out upon separation from the college.

-(3) Personal leave for employees hired after the beginning of the fiscal year shall be prorated as follows:
+(2) Personal leave for employees hired after the beginning of the fiscal year will be prorated as follows:

-(1) Accumulated sick leave may be used for an employee's absence due to a death in the employee's immediate family.
+(1) Accumulated sick leave may be used for an employee's absence due to a death in the employee's immediate family, defined as: brother, sister, mother, father, wife, husband, son, daughter, mother-in-law, father-in-law, sister-in-law, brother-in-law, stepchildren, stepparent, grandparent, step-grandparent, grandchildren and step-grandchildren.

-(3) Bereavement leave due to a death not in the employee's immediate family shall be taken as personal leave, or vacation leave, or unpaid leave.
+(2) Bereavement leave due to a death not in the employee's immediate family shall be taken as personal leave or vacation leave.

 (C) Jury duty

-(1) Requests for approval of this leave should be directed to the immediate supervisor within five days prior to the leave but no later than three days after the leave.
+(1) Requests for approval of this leave should be directed to the immediate supervisor within five days prior to the leave but no later than three days after the leave (in situations where prior approval is not possible).

 (2) Payment for this leave will be regular pay less the amount received for jury or witness duty.